dmagda/DevMastersDb/postgres/top_five_postgres_extensions_for_developers.md

 ## Number 3: Foreign Data Wrappers

-Postgres foreign data wrappers (FDWs) let Postgres access data stored in other systems - MySQL, flat files, Oracle, S3, MongoDB, etc.
+Postgres foreign data wrappers (FDWs) let Postgres access data stored in other systems - MySQL, flat files, Oracle, S3, MongoDB, and more data sources with services.

-With that capability, you can create apps that just use Postgres as a database and let Postgres to pull or update data stored in other systems.
+With that capability, you can create apps that just use Postgres as a database and let Postgres pull or update data stored in other systems.
 From the application standpoint, you don't need to add and maintain logic that accesses other databases and systems.

-TBD: code sample, Tembo supports many FDWs

 ## Number 2: pgmq

-The [pgmq](https://github.com/tembo-io/pgmq) lets you use Postgres as lightweight message queue for your apps and microservices.
+The [pgmq](https://github.com/tembo-io/pgmq) lets you use Postgres as a lightweight message queue for your apps and microservices.
 It's similar to [Amazon Simple Queue Service](https://aws.amazon.com/sqs/).

 In addition to the SQL interface, there are several client libraries that are built on top of the SQL APIs.
 In this tutorial, we'll be using pgmq-js - the client-side library for JavaScript.